The flu is an easily spread disease. Children under age 2 have a higher risk of developing complications if they get the flu.

 HOW IS THE FLU TREATED IN BABIES?

-Children younger than 2 years old will usually need to be treated with medicine that fights off the flu virus.
+Children younger than 2 years old will often need to be treated with medicine that fights off the flu virus.
 This is called antiviral medicine.
-Such medicine works best when started as soon as possible after symptoms begin, and preferably within 48 hours.
+The medicine works best if started within 48 hours after symptoms begin, if possible.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help lower fever in children.
-Sometimes doctors tell you to use both types of medicine.
+Sometimes your health care provider will tell you to use both types of medicine.

 SHOULD MY BABY GET THE FLU VACCINE?